Anna Romina Guevarra, PhD

 Research Currently in Progress

-- Simulations of Care: Robotic Technology, Disembodied Labor, and “Cybraceros:” This project explores the simulation of carework through robotic technology and its impact on carework, notions of racialized and gendered skill, and the geopolitical boundaries between the global north and south
+- Mediations of Care: Robotic Technology, Gender, and Labor:” This project explores the mediation of carework through robotic technology and artificial intelligence its impact on the delivery of care, notions of racialized and gendered skill, and the geopolitical boundaries between the global north and south.

 - Bumbay Bibingka: Culinary Crosscurrents and a Tale of Three Cities (with Gayatri Reddy): this project explores the spatial and temporal configurations of global/local foodways using a dessert, bibingka’s multivalent culinary trajectories in South and Southeast Asia as the lens through which to do so.